evlPanda/evlpanda.github.io/_posts/2019-12-17-blank_last_lines_in_files.md

 blurb: By default, it seems, files created in PeopleCode have an extra blank line at the end.
 ---

 By default, it seems, files created in PeopleCode have an extra blank line at the end.
+This is because it is using line feed (char 10) and carriage return (char 13).

-This can be corrected by setting .SetRecTerminator() to carriage return (char 13).
+This can be corrected by setting .SetRecTerminator() to just carriage return (char 13).

 {% highlight java %}
    Local File &File;